Helen O'Brien: London, second marriage and Eve nightclub

 She made her way to London and found work at Murray's Cabaret Club in Beak Street, Soho as a cigarette girl and dancer where the general manager, Jimmy O'Brien who had started as a cloakroom attendant, became infatuated with her.
 They married in 1948.
 Together they opened a nightclub called Eve on nearby Regent Street on St Valentine's Day in 1953.
 As a members only club charging a guinea a year, it did not have to comply with the usual licensing laws and served alcohol until 3 am.
 Members included kings, ambassadors, sultans and a bishop who ran off with a club hostess.
 In 1954, she hosted John Profumo's stag night at the club.

 As the hostess of Eve, Helen introduced topless girls and strippers to the club's entertainment, performing on the world's "first-ever illuminated glass floor" in what the press dubbed as the "most daring show" in London's West End.
 The club was known for "its unique appeal of glamour, intrigue, sex, sophistication, daring floorshows, and mystery".

 The club was popular with senior civil servants and Eastern European diplomats, and, as O'Brien was anti-communist, she passed on information.
 She refused an offer from a Romanian secret agent to allow her parents to come to London if she would spy for them, and when she was spotted meeting Romanian embassy staff in 1958, she received an invitation from the War Office and was recruited by British intelligence.
 As well as Romanian and English, she was fluent in Russian.
 She was recruited into MI5 by Charles Elwell.
 When Helen's father was finally able to come to London, Elwell found him to be a "goldmine of intelligence" about Romania.
 She also worked for MI6.

 Later life

 The club closed in 1992, and in 1993, they retired to the south of France.
 Jimmy died in 1994.
 Helen O'Brien died on 16 September 2005.

+Posthumous controversies

+In a 2024 interview, former Romanian Intelligence Service colonel Tudor Păcuraru claimed that O'Brien was a double agent of the Securitate and that, when she was discharged, she was promoted to the rank of general.